Trustee Mentor Program

 - Professionalism and communication skills.

-- Knowledge of and interest in the university, its values and the Strategic Plan.
+- Knowledge of and interest in the university.

 - Represent the university well to the Board of Trustees.